Lopud island in the Elaphiti archipelago, southern Dalmatia

 How to Get to Lopud

-Lopud is car-free — arriving by ferry is the only way to reach the island.
-The journey from Dubrovnik is a pleasant part of the experience, with views of the Adriatic coastline along the way.
+Lopud is car-free — the only way to reach the island is by boat.
+The crossing from Dubrovnik is a pleasant part of the experience, with views of the Adriatic coastline along the way.

 By Ferry

-Regular ferry and catamaran services connect Lopud with Dubrovnik's Gruž port.
-The crossing takes approximately 50 minutes, with multiple departures daily during summer.
+Regular ferries and catamarans connect Lopud with Dubrovnik's Gruž port.
+The crossing takes about 50 minutes, with several departures a day in summer.

 By Private Boat

-Private boat transfers and island-hopping tours operate daily from Dubrovnik.
+Private transfers and island-hopping tours run daily from Dubrovnik.
 Many visitors combine Lopud with Šipan and Koločep on a full-day Elaphiti Islands excursion.

 FAQ